makkus/freckles/README.rst

 Best to show what *freckles* is, and what it can do using examples, right?
 Do not try those below examples at home, as they'll install loads of packages you most likely don't need.

-Example #1, checkout your dotfiles and the setup of your development machine
+Chapter #1, where we checkout our dotfiles and setup our development machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: console

    $ curl https://freckles.io | bash -s -- freckles gh:makkus/dotfiles

 This is what I use to setup a new machine, after a) I buy a new Thinkpad or b) I did something silly that requires a re-install.
-Or, more often c) want to use parts of my dotfiles on a VM or container, to have a decent editor and shell when working in them.
+Or, more often c) want to use all or parts of my dotfiles on a VM or container, to have a decent editor and shell while working in them.
 Either way, what this does is:

 - bootstraps *freckles* itself, then straight away executes it
 - expands the ``gh:makkus/freckles`` url to https://github.com/makkus/dotfiles (it's optional to have a short url, but I grew to like those)